The Impact of Poor Quality Housing on a Senior Citizen's Life

 Not one to complain, she presumed it would get better once the renovations were complete and the owner finally moved in.

-However, the situation deteriorated further as the building work continued and on three occasions, pipes were burst, leading to water pouring through Ivy's bedroom ceiling and down her walls.
+However, the situation deteriorated further as the building work continued.
+On three occasions, pipes were burst, leading to water pouring through mum's bedroom ceiling and down her walls.

-All her treasured old photographs were ruined by the damp - not to mention her old wooden bureau, her only heirloom - the bedroom ceiling cracked from one side to the other and fungal, damp patches started appearing on the walls.
+Many of her treasured old photographs were ruined by the damp - not to mention her old wooden bureau, her only heirloom.
+The bedroom ceiling cracked from one side to the other and fungal, damp patches started appearing on the walls.

 Polite complaints to the new resident were answered in a civil enough manner, with promises it would be "sorted out".